Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Local minima correspondence between factorized and convex formulations

-In order to apply Theorem~\ref{thm:genFact} to the formulations of interest, we need to show that these formulations can be expressed in terms of a positive semidefinite matrix $Z$.
-The connection comes from the SDP characterization of the nuclear norm.
+\black{At first glance, Theorem~\ref{thm:genFact} seems restrictive to apply to a recovery problem for a generic $X$, since it is formulated in terms of a PSD variable $Z$.
+However, we show that all of the formulations of interest can be expressed this way, due to the SDP characterization of the nuclear norm. }